angelaCTO/Notes/Programming/Debug/Debug_It.md

   - Ask: *"Are you facing multiple interacting causes or changing an underlying system?"*
   - Ask for help - a fresh pair of eyes will do good, once in a while.

+---
+---

+###***4.0 Fix***
+---

+***Bug fixing involves 3 goals :***
+  1. Fix the problem
+  2. Avoid introducing regression
+  3. Maintain and improve overall quality of the code

+***Start from a clean souce tree***

+***Ensure that all tests pass before making any changes***
+  - Tests will ensure your fix address the problem, but can act as safeguard against regression as well.
+  - One of the rules of *Test-First Development* states not to modify anything unless you have a failing test
+    1. Run the existing tests, and demonstrate that they pass
+    2. Add 1+ test cases or fix the existing tests to demonstrate the bug (ie, to fail)
+    3. Fix the bug
+    4. Demonstrate fix works by showing that previously failed tests now pass
+    5. Demonstrate no regression has been introduced by showing that all previous tests that passed still pass

+***Work out how you're going to test your fix before making any changes***

+***Fix the cause, not the symptoms***

+***Refractor, but never at the same time as modifying functionality***

+***One logical change, check-in***
+  - Diff before check-in
+  - Get your code reviewed

+---
+---

+###***5.0 Reflect***
+---